-#6 Upkeep – What are maintenance requirements of a retaining wall?
+#9 Upkeep – What are maintenance requirements of a retaining wall?

-Allan Block walls have relatively little yearly maintenance, however as with any excavated area, some settling is likely to take place over the first year or two.
+Allan Block walls have relatively little yearly maintenance, however as with any excavated area some settling is likely to take place over the first year or two.

-Weeds or vegetation growing in your wall are possibilities, but if caught early, are easy to pull before they establish.
-Spraying them with a roundup or selective herbicide just like your lawn will be effective if done annually if needed.
+Weeds or vegetation growing in your wall are possibilities, and if caught early are easy to pull before they establish.
+Otherwise spraying them with a roundup or selective herbicide just like your lawn will be effective if done annually.

-#7 DIY – Should I build my own retaining wall?
+#10 DIY – Should I build my own retaining wall?